emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 advice; however, data storage policies are highly variable between repositories [@Marcial2010].
-A data management plan utilizing best practices across all stages of the data life cycle will facilitate transition from local storage to repository.
+A data management plan utilizing best practices across all stages of the data life cycle will facilitate transition from local storage to repository[@Michener2015].
 Similarly it can facilitate transition from repository to repository if funding runs out or needs change.
 Good storage practices are important even (or especially) in cases where data may not fit with an existing repository, where only derived data products (versus raw data) are suitable for archiving, or in the case where an existing repository may have lax standards.